-Using Msconfig to troubleshoot conflicts in Windows Vista and Windows 7
+Using Msconfig to troubleshoot conflicts in Windows Vista, Windows 7, and Windows 8

-In Windows Vista and Windows 7, some background processes may prevent applications such as iTunes and QuickTime Player from working correctly, opening, or even installing.
+In Windows Vista, Windows 7 and Windows 8, some background processes may prevent applications such as iTunes from working correctly, opening, or even installing.
 Learn how you might resolve these conflicts by disabling some items using the System Configuration Utility (Msconfig) in Windows.

 Using Msconfig to troubleshoot conflicts in Windows XP is discussed in this article.